 Today I’m going to teach you a few finger exercises to help you build up speed and dexterity on the piano.
 Let’s start our finger exercise in that old standby, C Major.
 With whatever hand you choose to start with, play the first five notes of the scale, using all five fingers.
 Work your way from C to G, then back down again.
 Don’t play as fast as you can just yet.
 Start off nice and slow and make sure that all of the notes are the same volume.
 You want steady movements.
 Don’t flick your fingers, move them steady and in a straight down motion.

 Now let’s move on to a full scale, say the F major scale.
 Start slowly, playing just one octave at first.
 Play up and down the octave, nice and slowly.
 Once you are sure that you are playing the notes steady and evenly, you can begin to pick up speed.
 It’s best to use a metronome for these practice sections.
-Start at a slow tempo and slowly turn up the pace
+Start at a slow tempo and slowly turn up the

 I’m going to be really honest.
 I’ve actually only written one love song, for my wife when we got married.
 When writing loves songs, you want to remember the theme of tenderness, and the emotions that are going through you.
 So, how do you translate that to the piano?
 I kind of like the key of E flat, I think it is a pretty sounding key that is good for this type of music.
 When you play the E flat chord, try adding a 9th note to it (you remember your intervals don’t you?).
 The 9th note adds a little something to the chord.
 Maybe try going up an octave after a while.
 Whatever you do, just remember to focus on creating that tenderness.

 Four chords that are really good for a love song are the I, IV, VI, and V chords.
 Trust me, with those four chords you can write a love song.
 In the video I play a little progression starting on the root, then moving on to the four then the six, then the five.
-From there I move on to the two chord and walk
+From there I move on to the two chord

 1. Probably one of the most common outlets for musicians is teaching, but teaching in the manner of in-person private lessons is almost antiquated.
 With the burgeoning growth of online possibilities such as YouTube channels dedicated to tutorials, there are more ways to actually monetize the process of sharing knowledge or skills on your instrument with tools like ad revenue sharing.
 Companies actually pay small percentages of commissions for allowing them to post ads on your videos.
 Although it takes a large amount of views to add up, you’d be surprised at how nicely these little checks come in handy throughout the year.

 2. Of course we’ve all played a wedding or two—or several hundred!
 When these opportunities come up, they’re actually a great way to earn some quick cash.
 But nowadays the talent pool is so deep and the actual demand for bands is becoming smaller as DJ’s comprise the larger market share.
 In the end, it can be tough to make ends meet by just playing private parties.
-Again, the Internet has busted open the former biz model with
+Again, the Internet has busted open the former biz model

 In the dimly lit studio in a nondescript industrial building in North Hollywood, CA, the air is pungent and the mood is elevated.
 Songwriter/producer/artist and DJ FKi 1st, just in from Las Vegas, has a rare day off from Fetty Wap’s “Welcome to the Zoo” tour where his DJ set opens the show for Post Malone.
 FKi 1st is a songwriter and producer on “White Iverson,” Malone’s platinum single, and while traveling on tour is working with the artist on his full-length debut.